Key Takeaways

 Viral-based transduction

 Viral-based transduction utilizes viral vectors to transport a targeted nucleic acid sequence into a host cell.
-Viruses are an efficient vehicle to deliver genetic material into a target cell.
+Viruses are efficient vehicles for delivering genetic material into a target cell.
 The gene of interest is enclosed within a viral particle that is incapable of replicating.
-Commonly used viral vectors include retroviruses, lentiviruses, adenoviruses, adeno-associated viruses, and herpes viruses.
+Commonly used viral vectors include retroviruses, lentiviruses, adenoviruses, adeno-associated viruses and herpesviruses.

 Non-viral transfection